 You will spend the night in the capital of the North.

-On your last day of travelling the North, you will aim for your destination of the town Blönduós.
+On your last day of traveling the North, you will aim for your destination of the town Sauðárkrókur.
 You will pass through impressive valleys and see the mountains of the North in all their power.

-You will then continue to the settlement of Blönduós where you will spend the night.
+You will then continue to the settlement of Sauðárkrókur, where you will spend the night.

 The greater Snæfellsnes area has boundless marvels to behold so that you can save some of its explorings for the following day.
-The most notable feature, however, is Snæfelljökull, the mighty glacier and volcano on the tip of the peninsula.
+However, the most notable feature is Snæfelljökull, the mighty glacier and volcano on the peninsula's tip.

 Your destination for the journey’s end is Reykjavík City.
 En route, you could detour to different sites of West Iceland, such as the historical towns of Borgarnes and Reykholt, the waterfalls Fossatún, Barnafoss, and Hraunfossar, and geothermal areas such as the Deildartunguhver hot spring.

-You can also opt for one or two last adventures; venturing inside a lava tube in Víðgelmir Cave, or by entering a stunning, man-made ice tunnel in Langjökull Glacier.
+You can also opt for several adventures; venturing inside a lava tube in Víðgelmir Cave or entering a stunning, man-made ice tunnel in Langjökull Glacier.
 Both options ensure geological wonders to behold.